RecoderChris/FrontOrder/README.md

 ```

 ### 3. Graph Reordering
-The workflow of HisOrder could be sliced into three stages: sampling, embedding and reordering.
+The workflow of FrontOrder could be sliced into three stages: sampling, embedding and reordering.
 #### 3.1 Sampling BFS Frontiers
 We execute BFS from several random starters to obtain the frontier distribution.
 Since we take [GPOP](https://github.com/souravpati/GPOP) as one of targeted system, we modified GPOP to sample the frontiers of BFS.